-We have not paid any cash dividends on the Class A Common Stock to date.
+We have not paid any cash dividends on our Class A common stock to date.
 We may retain future earnings, if any, for future operations, expansion and debt repayment and has no current plans to pay cash dividends for the foreseeable future.
-Any decision to declare and pay dividends in the future will be made at the discretion of the Board and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions and other factors that the Board may deem relevant.
-In addition, our ability to pay dividends may be limited by covenants of any future outstanding indebtedness the Company or its subsidiaries incur.
-We do not anticipate declaring any cash dividends to holders of the Class A Common Stock in the foreseeable future.
+Any decision to declare and pay dividends in the future will be made at the discretion of our board of directors and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions and other factors that the board of directors may deem relevant.
+In addition, our ability to pay dividends may be limited by covenants of any future outstanding indebtedness that we or our subsidiaries incur.
+We do not anticipate declaring any cash dividends to holders of the Class A common stock in the foreseeable future.